-The paper is organized as follows: section 2 describes previous work related to importance-driven volume rendering.
+The paper is organized as follows: Section 2 describes previous work related to importance-driven volume rendering.
 Section 3 explains the basic idea of the proposed model.
 Section 4 discusses the principal components of the model and depicts their impact on the resulting visualization.
-In section 5 we show the applicability of the model to examples from medical visualization.
-Finally we draw conclusions, summarize the paper in section 6 and propose future work in this field in section 7.
+In Section 5 we describe the test datasets, implementation environment and rendering results.
+Finally we draw conclusions, summarize the paper in Section 6 and propose future work in this field in Section 7.